janverschelde/PHCpack/src/doc/source/options.rst

 phc -t : tasking for tracking paths using multiple threads
 ----------------------------------------------------------

+The problem of tracking a number of solution paths can be viewed as a :index:`pleasingly parallel` problem, because the paths can be tracked independently from each other.

-The option -t allows the user to take advantage of :index:`multicore processors`.
+The option ``-t`` allows the user to take advantage of :index:`multicore processors`.
 For example, typing at the command prompt.